TheNexusAvenger/Nexus-Unit-Testing-Plugin/README.md

 current selected test is deselected.
 If a test is nested in another test, this doesn't happen.
 This may be a problem with Nexus Plugin Framework.

+## License
+Nexus Unit Testing Plugin is available under the terms of the MIT License.
+See [LICENSE](LICENSE) for details.